Astzesk/challenge-python-cash-machine/README.md

 #### Program Execution

-If you want to run the program, see the requirements.
+If you want to run the program, read the requirements.

 ##### Recommended Requirements

 - Operation System: Windows, Linux, and macOS or other OS compatible.
-- Python Version: Python 3.9.7 or up.
+- Python Version: Python 3.9.7.

 #### Integrated Development Environment

-If you want to modify the project code, see the requirements.
+If you want to modify the project code, read the requirements.

 ##### Recommended Requirements

 - Operation System: Windows, Linux, and macOS or other OS compatible.
-- Python Version: Python 3.9.7 or up.
+- Python Version: Python 3.9.7.
 - IDE: Visual Studio, and PyDev or other [IDE](https://www.freecodecamp.org/news/what-is-an-ide-in-programming-an-ide-definition-for-developers) compatible.

 ### Installation